brandonmwest/bwe.st/_posts/2013-10-25-thats-not-a-hackathon.md

 the TC Disrupt demo day events.
 I'll see you at the genuine hackathons, with my fellow hackers.

 **Update**: [The rules](http://res.cloudinary.com/hy4kyit2a/image/upload/Final%201M%20Hackathon%202013%20Rules%20%282%29.pdf) do state "The application you or your team submits must:... have been developed solely as part of this Hackathon."
-It is not clear how this rule will be enforced; in my experience this can and will be circumvented.
+But according to Salesforce "the hackathon challenge begins today."